Blog |

 (Note: To be clear, the banks aren't lending out the reserves, but the reserves are necessary to back up the deposits that are created by the loans themselves.
 In other words, the reserves make the loans possible without the banks actually lending the reserves themselves.)

 Now we are getting to the good stuff.
-George Gammon explained to me that these negative interest rates put tremendous pressure on small retail banks.
-The negative interest rates decrease the small banks ability to lend, and increases the small banks’ cost through additional government regulation.
+George Gammon explains that these negative interest rates put tremendous pressure on small retail banks.
+The negative interest rates decrease the small banks ability to lend, and increase the small banks’ cost through additional government regulation.
 This then, increases the cost to the consumer making loans even harder to give.

 Because the small retail banks can't make money through traditional lending, they've got to nickel and dime their customers to death.
 This makes them a lot less competitive in the eyes of the consumer.